birhanu-eshete/SCAAMP/README.md

 * Browser

 ## Installation
-1. Download the latest release
+1. Download the latest release (as ZIP) or clone this repo (git clone https://github.com/birhanum/SCAAMP.git)
 2. Extract the files to your local web server's document root
 3. Make sure your web server has file permissions
 5. Open your browser at http://localhost/SCAAMP/